History Files

 716

-Bilge orders for his brother, himself, and their wise chamberlain, Tonyukuk, monumental tombstones with so-called runic scripture (so-called because of the resemblance - it's actually a phonetic Turkic alphabet), carved in Turkish and Chinese.
+Bilge orders for his brother, himself, and their wise chamberlain, Tonyukuk, monumental tombstones carved in Turkish and Chinese, albeit with the former misunderstood as a runic script due to its resemblance - it is actually a phonetic Turkic alphabet.
 These tell not only of Turkic history and warfare but also of the social structure, and maybe an early state philosophy.
 Bilge's brother, Kül Tigin, dies in 731.

 734